- Truth – This is why we do what we do.

 Our communities are in dire need of greater accessibility and more affordability in housing.
 This can be discovered anecdotally by talking with individuals and families affected by disability, but here are some important points:

 - The Centers for Disease Control and Prevention has found that 26% of adults in the USA have some type of disability.
 This includes impairments related to mobility, cognition, independent living, hearing, vision, and/or self-care.

-- The Joint Center for Housing Studies at Harvard has identified that only 1.0% percent of the national housing stock offers 5 basic universal design features.
-Our research has found that there are over 120 universal design features that make a home as usable as possible by as many people as possible.
+- The Joint Center for Housing Studies at Harvard has identified that only 1.0% percent of the national housing stock offers 5 basic universal design features… and there are hundreds of universal design features that can make a home as usable as possible by as many people as possible.

 - Research from Cornell University has identified that households with at least one working-age adult with a disability have an average of 37% less annual income than households without a disability (national basis, using 2018 data).

 - The Joint Center for Housing Studies has also identified that nearly one-third of American households are paying more than 30% of their income for housing, with half of those households paying more than 50% of their income for housing.

 - Our research has found that the effects of the lack of accessible homes and/or the unaffordability/unattainability of an ideal home profoundly affects health, and is often most detrimental to one’s mental health and relationships.

 Homes that are truly universally accessible AND affordable AND targeted toward mainstream buyers/renters are nearly impossible to find.
 The USA needs a surplus of reasonably affordable housing options that support common everyday activities for people affected by disability.
 Modifying inaccessible homes isn’t sustainable, nor is treating each accessible build as a custom project.

 We, as a country, need homes that are designed for universal accessibility and general affordability from the start.
 That’s what The Universal Design Project is working toward.